GlaDos28/aep-lib/README.md

 aep-lib (A&E Process library, or Assimilation & Equalization process library) is a library for game development, which solves a problem, described in "Thesis.md" file (RUS lang).

+See [github page](https://github.com/GlaDos28/aep-lib) for Thesis.md and other files

 ### Usage

 ```bash